Dear Facebook Ads, Customer Support Sucks

 Dear Facebook Ads,

 Thank you for the amazing new Ad Platform.
 It’s groundbreaking, heart-pounding, a lot like Google’s Content Network and with even more intriguing targeting options on the grid.
-It’s been a love affair for aimClear, starting in the academic lead generation sector years ago when ‘Ads first launched.
+It’s been a love affair for AIMCLEAR, starting in the academic lead generation sector years ago when ‘Ads first launched.
 I’m sorry to say that Facebook’s inability to grow customer service at the same prodigal rate is extremely disappointing.

 facebookAds

-I first started evangelizing Facebook PPC at SearchEngineStrategies New York 2008 in a presentation entitled “The Impending Social PPC Revolution,” written about the platform passionately in SearchEngineLand, SearchEngineWatch, aimClear Blog and sold it to some of the coolest brands in the world.
+I first started evangelizing Facebook PPC at SearchEngineStrategies New York 2008 in a presentation entitled “The Impending Social PPC Revolution,” written about the platform passionately in SearchEngineLand, SearchEngineWatch, AIMCLEAR Blog and sold it to some of the coolest brands in the world.

 Maybe Facebook should put some of the money being spent on rotating musical UIs (user interface) and put it into a business structure that includes regard for those who will pay their salaries when the VC cash is strategically expended.